 Vice President, Progress 2050

-Prior to the Forum, she managed and administered public education and outreach programs serving diverse communities on a range of issues such as education, civic participation, public safety, and youth leadership for the Arlington Public Schools and the Arlington County Fire Department.
+Prior to working at the Forum, she managed and administered public education and outreach programs serving diverse communities on a range of issues, including education, civic participation, public safety, and youth leadership, for the Arlington Public Schools and the Arlington County Fire Department.

 Vanessa was profiled as one of the “100 People to Watch in the Next Century” by Washingtonian magazine and is a regular guest on CNN en Español, Telemundo, Univision, and BBC, among others and has been widely quoted in various print publications such as U.S. News & World Report, The Washington Post, and La Opinión.
 She holds a B.A. in government and politics and a master’s in public administration, both from George Mason University.
 She is a 2010 fellow of the National Hispana Leadership Institute and alum of Leadership Arlington and the Sorensen Institute for Political Leadership at the University of Virginia.